 The afternoon visit is the only opportunity to meet other nursery inhabitants, like Maxwell, the blind rhino.

-Kazuri Beads (Karen, Nairobi) – visit the workshop to see how these gorgeous beads are made.
-Two single moms from the community founded the company in 1975.
-Though now employing over 350 people, it continues to benefit the disadvantaged women of Nairobi.
+Kazuri Beads (Karen, Nairobi) – visit the women-run workshop to see how these gorgeous beads are made.
+Two single moms from the community founded this company in 1975.
+Though now employing over 350 people, it continues to benefit the disadvantaged of Nairobi.
 This is a great stop for gifts to take home to your family.
 (In addition to some lovely necklaces, we purchased a bag of individual beads for our grandchildren to string.)

 Utamaduni Artisans Center (Langata South Road, Karen, Nairobi) – one of the best artisan markets in Nairobi.
 The garden restaurant there is a lovely shady place to grab lunch.